 Romona Kaveza, a Lithuanian-Canadian designer, has not one but two impressive bridal lines (Romona Kaveza and Legends Romona Keveza).
 Her line is filled with lust-worthy pieces with intricate details like jewelled belts, embroidered flowers and lace overlays.
 But that’s not all.
 She’s also made a name for herself on the red carpet, dressing the likes of Lea Michele and Christina Hendricks.
 Her flagship is in New York but her gowns can be found at Kleinfeld Hudson’s Bay and Bisou Bridal in Vancouver.

-Montrealer turned Torontonian Catherine Langlois has been designing dresses for 15 years.
+Montrealer turned Torontonian Catherine Langlois has been designing dresses for 17 years.
 Her gowns are made for all types of brides and are custom made to meet her clients’ needs.
-Her line features high necked lace numbers, palazzo pant sets, fairytale-esque ball gowns and everything in between.
+Her line features high necked lace numbers, graphic cut-out sheaths, fairytale-esque ball gowns and everything in between.

 Chris Tyrell and Jim Searle, the designers behind Hoax Couture, are well-versed in the world of fashion.
 Since teaming up in the 80’s the Toronto duo has created looks for theatrical performances, skating teams, cocktail parties, celebs and - of course - weddings.
 Their custom bridal designs include everything from dazzling jewel-toned gowns to traditional white and ivory pieces.
 They also make suits and children’s clothing, meaning they could dress your entire wedding party flawlessly.